archiejs/archiejs-docs/modules.md

 archie.createApp(deptree, (err, app) => { // started });
 ```

 For now, this gets our app running.
+The modules will be loaded in order of dependency injection -
+(1) theLocationModule (2) theTimeModule.
+Their placement of theAppConfig is not relevant.

-We can also access the loaded services from `app.services`.
+Also to access the loaded services from callback in createApp, we can use `app.services`.

 We will explore passing `options` to setup functions in the module via `theAppConfig` in
 *Part 2* of this tutorial.